The Roles, Risks, and Stages of Personal Injury Trials

 Jury Instruction and Deliberation

 Before the jury commences its deliberation, the judge will instruct the jury on the law to be applied to the facts of the case.
-These instructions are read to the jury one by one.
-The jury is also given a duplicate set of instructions to take into the jury room, where they will deliberate.
+These instructions are read to the jury one at a time.
+The jury is also given a duplicate set of instructions to take into the jury room for deliberation.

 When The Jury Reaches A Verdict